HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/assettracker-hardware.md

 The supported hardware models are:

-1. The V5008MQ Smart Gateway (MQTT) running firmware version 3.x
+1. The V5008 AIoT Smart Gateway (MQTT) running firmware version 3.x
 2. The V6800 AIoT Gateway (MQTT) running firmware version 1.x

 Please [contact](https://www.hyperviewhq.com/contact/) the Hyperview Sales or Support teams for more information.